andrewhamon/FFT-LED-Visualization/README.md

 1. Verify that ledStripLength in EQ.pde (in setup()), stripLength in Reciever.ino, and the length of your actual LED strip are all in agreement.
 2. Upload Reciever.ino to your arduino; attach your LED strip to pin 6.
-3. Make sure the corrent Serial port is selected in EQ.pde (in setup()).
+3. Make sure the correct serial port is selected in EQ.pde (in setup()).
 Currently it is set to "dev/tty.usbmodem1421"
 4. Run both sketches!

-If the sketch fails to connect to the specified serial port, it will still run as normal.
+**If the sketch fails to connect to the specified serial port, it will still run as normal.**

 Usage
 =====================